patmo141/cut_mesh/README.md

 7. 'D' to calculate the intermediate step behind the scenes

-8. 'E' to cut and separate the mesh and finish the operatory
+8. 'E' to cut and separate the mesh and finish operator.